InnaKravchuk/github-slideshow/_posts/0000-01-02-InnaKravchuk.md

 Welcome to our second slide!

-I think I got it
+I think I got it.
+I wonder what's next.

 I wonder if I'm the only one who's so slow?)